shoumi62/ACServerManager/README.md

 * username/password: Set these values if you want basic authentication on the application
 * port: The port that the application will listen on (Be sure to open up this port on your firewall)

-Note: I've currently set the Assetto Corsa Server installation to one directory up in 'server', change if necessary.
+**Note:** The Assetto Corsa Server installation directory is set to '../server', change if necessary.

 ## Firewall
 If your machine has a firewall enabled (i.e) windows firewall, you'll need to open / allow the ACServerManager port defined in your settings.js file.